lionell/gtfs-eval/README.md

 # GTFS evaluation

-Runs a simulation of people traveling in a transport network specified as GTFS feed.
+Runs a simulation of people traveling in a transport network specified as [GTFS][gtfs] feed.
 Computes "total time spent in transit" for a provided travel profile.
-This effectively evaluates "performance" of the transportation network and allows to compare 2 networks in a **fair** way.
+Effectively evaluates "performance" of the transportation network and allows to compare 2 networks in a **fair** way.

+Tool is composed of 2 parts:
+* `transform.py` - Python script that transforms GTFS feed data into low-level schedule data.
+* `sim` - Routing simulator written in C++ that uses schedule data and travel profile to calculate resulting performance metric.

 ## Travel profile